Forest-Economics-Goettingen/woodValuationDE/README.md

 ```

 The harvest costs are calculated under the assumption of combinations of
-harvest processes, dependent on the quadratic mean of the tree diameters
+logging methods, dependent on the quadratic mean of the tree diameters
 as well as the accessibility of the stand.
 The accessibility is
 considered in three cost levels (see <a href="#tab4">Tab.
 4</a>).
 To
 avoid unusually high harvest costs at smaller diameters,